Don’t know what to do in New York? Check out this 5-day itinerary for the best things to see and do in the city.

 Day 1 in New York

-After your visit to the Statue of Liberty and Ellis Island, take a stroll through Central Park and visit the Central Park Zoo.
+After visiting the Statue of Liberty and Ellis Island, stroll through Central Park and the Central Park Zoo.
 Central Park is a beautiful oasis in the middle of the city, and a visit to the park is a must-do for any trip to New York.

-In the evening, head to Times Square for a taste of the city’s vibrant nightlife.
+Head to Times Square in the evening to taste the city’s vibrant nightlife.
 Times Square is known for its bright lights, towering billboards, and bustling crowds, and it’s a must-see destination for any trip to New York.

 Day 2 in New York

-After your visit to the Metropolitan Museum of Art, take a walk through the picturesque neighborhoods of Greenwich Village and SoHo.
+After you visit the Metropolitan Museum of Art, walk through the picturesque neighborhoods of Greenwich Village and SoHo.
 Greenwich Village is known for its charming cobblestone streets, cute cafes, and independent shops, and it’s a great place to explore on foot.
-SoHo, on the other hand, is known for its trendy boutiques, art galleries, and designer stores, and it’s a popular destination for shopping.
+On the other hand, SoHo is known for its trendy boutiques, art galleries, and designer stores, and it’s a popular destination for shopping.

 Day 3 in New York

 On day three, visit the Museum of Modern Art (MoMA) to see some of the world’s most famous modern and contemporary artworks.
-You can see works by artists such as Vincent van Gogh, Salvador Dali, Pablo Picasso, and many others.
+You can see works by artists such as Vincent van Gogh, Salvador Dali, Pablo Picasso, etc.

-After your visit to MoMA, take a walk through the trendy neighborhood of Chelsea, and visit the High Line, an elevated park built on an old railroad track.
-The High Line is a unique and beautiful public space, and a walk along the park’s elevated pathways offers stunning views of the city.
-In Chelsea, you can also explore the neighborhood’s many art galleries and independent shops.
+After you visit MoMA, walk through the trendy neighborhood of Chelsea and visit the High Line, an elevated park built on an old railroad track.
+The High Line is a unique and beautiful public space and a walk along the park’s elevated pathways offers stunning views of the city.
+You can also explore the neighborhood’s many art galleries and independent shops in Chelsea.

 Don’t forget to visit the Grand Central Station.
 It’s located at 42nd Street and Park Avenue, in the heart of Midtown Manhattan.
 It is the largest train station in the world by number of platforms, with 44 platforms on two levels.

 The Grand Central Station is more than just a train station.
-It’s a beautiful and historic building, with a grand main concourse that features a stunning ceiling painted with constellations, and a grand clock in the center.
-The station is also home to a variety of shops and restaurants, from high-end boutiques and gourmet food markets to casual cafes and fast food restaurants.
+It’s a beautiful historic building with a grand main concourse, a stunning ceiling painted with constellations, and a grand clock in the center.
+The station is also home to various shops and restaurants, from high-end boutiques and gourmet food markets to casual cafes and fast food restaurants.

 Day 4 in New York:

 In the evening, head to the West Village for dinner at one of the city’s many acclaimed restaurants.
-After dinner, you can also visit one of the area’s many bars or music venues for a taste of the city’s nightlife.
+After dinner, you can also visit one of the area’s many bars or music venues to taste the city’s nightlife.